AyeshaIftikhar/100-Days-of-Nodejs/level-02/graphql-api/README.md

 # GraphQL API with Apollo Server

+## What is GraphQL
+GraphQL is a query language and runtime for APIs that lets clients request exactly the data they need — no more, no less.
+It was developed by Facebook in 2012 and released publicly in 2015.

+Instead of the traditional REST API approach (multiple endpoints returning fixed data structures), GraphQL works with a single endpoint where the client specifies the shape and fields of the data they want.

+## How It Works

+- __Schema:__ The server defines a schema that describes all possible data types and the relationships between them.
+- __Query:__ The client sends a query specifying exactly which fields they want from the schema.
+- __Response:__ The server returns JSON matching the requested structure — nothing extra.

 A modern GraphQL API implementation using Apollo Server with MongoDB for data persistence.

 ## Features